Eolu/ipipe/README.md

 # A note on reading/writing

 To read or write to the same pipe in multiple places, `Pipe::clone` should be used to share the pipe.
-Pipe instances containing an internal `Arc` which will maintain the raw handle to the pipe until the last instance is dropped.
+Pipe instances contain an internal `Arc` which will maintain the raw handle to the pipe until the last instance is dropped.
 Creating 2 separate handles to the same pipe is currently undefined behavior.
 This is an issue currently under investigation.

 # Features
 - ### static_pipe